asyrafffa/asyrafffa/Python/Crops Images (Classifications)/README.md

-- This file contains notebook for crops images classification using Support Vector Machines classifier
+- This file contains notebook for crops images classification using Support Vector Machines classifier.
+- Accuracy of this model is 92%